marklipson/hypnotuner/README.md

 Experimental meditation tone generator

+1) Put on headphones
+2) Shut down most other applications
+3) Start it up
+4) Twiddle the controls
+5) Once you get the hang of it, record yourself a session
+6) Close your eyes
+7) Load back your session and groove on it

 Main coding TODOs:
 * HypnoTuner class has both tone generation and UI - split them apart